doylc3938/Basic-Clothing-Classification/README.md

-# Basic-Clothing-Classification in the browser
+# Basic Clothing Classification in the browser